 Property Value Correlation

-Suburbs with median house prices above $2 million show 3x higher rates of elevator inquiries compared to areas below $1 million.
+Suburbs with median house prices above $2 million have 3x higher rates of elevator enquiries than areas below $1 million.
 This isn’t just about affordability – higher-value homes typically have the multi-level architecture that makes elevators practical.

 Age Demographics Matter